jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-18-beam-examples-2/index.md

 ![](avg-lookback-dag.png#center)

-On Kafka UI, we can check the output messages include the average word length as well as window start/end timestamps.
+On Kafka UI, we can check the output message includes an average word length as well as window start/end timestamps.

 ![](avg-lookback-output.png#center)